 What I love about this remake of an old classic is the catchy instrument tag and emphasis on vocal harmony.
 The dynamics in this song are pretty amazing too.
 Drummers will NOT get bored and the tag will get stuck in your head.

-Ok, hear me out.
-This song may not be traditional or new, but it is a fairly upbeat song that is vocally driven and easy to learn.
+OK, hear me out.
+This version by Chris Tomlin may not be traditional or new, but it is a fairly upbeat song that is vocally driven and easy to learn.
 Being that it's driven mainly by vocals and acoustic guitar makes this a perfect song for student ministry as well.

 You probably thought...
 "Sidewalk Profits... that's not a name I've heard in a while".
 Same here!
-But this song is sooo good.
+But this song is so good.
 Much like the previous Tomlin song, this Christmas song can still be energetic without all the instrumentation.
 If you want to start this song off even stronger, start it with the Glorious Bridge at the very beginning with just vocals and a kick.
 Trust me 😎

 Disclaimer: This song starts with lots of “La las” and doesn’t stop there.
 63 times by my count.
 But… that’s just part of it’s sheer awesomeness.
 With a unique rhythm and even a surprise key change, Today is the Savior's Day produces a dynamic sound that will unveil all sorts of Christmas cheer.
 After all, as Christians, we should be celebrating the Savior every day!

 If you want something different for this Christmas season that has the feel of a hymnal, this is for you.
 If you don't have a 7-octave range like Chris Llewellyn (who does), you can always split the vocals between a couple of vocalists if needed.